skypjack/entt/README.md

     $ cmake .. -DENTT_BUILD_DOCS=ON
     $ make

-The API reference will be created in HTML format within the directory `build/docs/html`.
+The API reference is created in HTML format in the `build/docs/html` directory.
 To navigate it with your favorite browser:

     $ cd build
     $ your_favorite_browser docs/html/index.html